Farewell Spit: Geography

+Climate

 Protected area

-Farewell Spit is a legally protected area of Crown property, and is classified as a Nature Reserve under s20 of the Reserves Act 1977.
-The spit was originally established as Flora and Fauna Reserve in 1938.
-In 1980, the status was altered to Nature Reserve, and the adjacent inter-tidal zone designated as a Wildlife Sanctuary.
+Farewell Spit is a legally protected area of Crown property, and is classified as a nature reserve under s20 of the Reserves Act 1977.
+The spit was originally established as a Flora and Fauna Reserve in 1938.
+In 1980, the status was altered to nature reserve, and the adjacent inter-tidal zone designated as a wildlife sanctuary.
+Access into the nature reserve is by permit only, but walkers are allowed on the first 4 km of the spit.

 Farewell Spit was designated as a Wetland of International Importance under the Ramsar Convention in 1976, when the convention came into effect in New Zealand.
 In 2000, to recognise the importance of the site to migratory birds, Farewell Spit was designated an East Asian–Australasian Flyway Shorebird Network Site.
 New Zealand became a partner in the East Asian – Australasian Flyway Partnership (EAAFP) in September 2011.

 Birds

 Farewell Spit provides a wide variety of habitat for birds, including ocean sand beaches, bare and vegetated sand dunes, salt marshes, and lakes both freshwater and brackish.
 These habitats support internationally important numbers of bar-tailed godwit, red knot, ruddy turnstone and banded dotterel, as well as the endemic variable and South Island pied oystercatchers.
 The dunes at the end of the spit support the only sea-level colony of Australasian gannets in the world.
 The eelgrass (Zostera) beds on the tidal flats are used by the largest moulting population of black swans in New Zealand.
+In 2014, an area of 11388 ha at Farewell Spit was recognised as an Important Bird and Biodiversity Area (IBA) by BirdLife International.